chuanconggao/TagStats/README.md

 # Usage

-You can simply call `compute(context, tagDict)`, where `content` is a list of lines and `tagDict` is a dictionary with each tag name as key and the respective set of key phrases as value.
+You can simply call `compute(content, tagDict)`, where `content` is a list of lines and `tagDict` is a dictionary with each tag name as key and the respective set of key phrases as value.

 ``` python
 from tagstats import compute